mustafa0taru/postgres-dbt-airbyte-looker/README.md

-# Modern Data Stack for Sales Analysis
+# Modern Data Stack for Sales
 This repository offers a structured approach for ingesting, transforming, and visualizing sales data from Postgres, leveraging Airbyte's robust data integration, dbt's declarative modeling capabilities, and Looker's interactive exploration power.
 Tools: